cvidler/rtm_deploy/README.md

 ## Usage

+Note it is recommened you test the upgrade package manually on an AMD to ensure there's no changes to dependencies or issues on your AMD SOE before using the script to roll out automatically.

 ### rtm_deploy.sh

 `rtm_deploy.sh [-h] [-d] [-E|-e] [-R|-r] [-s hh:mm|+m|now] -a amdaddress -f deployfile [-u user] [-p password | -i identfile]`